jonathanmoregard/intender/INSTALL_GUIDE.md

 - Ensure Developer mode is enabled
 - Try refreshing the extensions page

+## Migrating intentions between installs

+- Before switching builds or reinstalling, open Intender → Settings.
+- Click "Export intentions" to download a `.json` backup.
+- After installing the new build, open Settings and click "Import intentions" to restore.
+- The export format is stable across minor versions.

 **Permission errors:**

 - The extension needs storage and web navigation permissions